mongodb/specifications/source/unified-test-format/unified-test-format.rst

   "sharded" topology, test runners MUST accept any type of sharded cluster (i.e.
   "sharded" implies "sharded-replicaset", but not vice versa).

+- ``serverParameters``: Optional object of server parameters to check against.
+  To check server parameters, drivers send a ``{ getParameter: '*' }`` command to the server using the internal MongoClient.
+The result SHOULD be cached to avoid repeated calls.
+The result is then compared to the expected server parameters as described in the `Evaluating Matches`_ section.

 entity
 ~~~~~~